nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="usersIdMuting"></a>
 # **usersIdMuting**
-> GenericMultipleUsersLookupResponse usersIdMuting(id, maxResults, paginationToken)
+> GenericMultipleUsersLookupResponseEntity usersIdMuting(id, maxResults, paginationToken)

 Returns user objects that are muted by the provided user ID